 Tina Turner: My Love Story (Official Autobiography)

-Random House presents the audiobook edition of Tina Turner: My Love Story by Tina Turner, read by Heather Alicia Simms with an introduction by the author.
-'Astonishing, soul-baring - the must-read memoir by rock's greatest survivor' DAILY MAIL ***The full, dramatic story of one of the most remarkable women in music history, celebrating Tina Turner's 60th year in the industry*** 'Unbearably poignant' THE TIMES, Book of the Week Love's got everything to do with it.
-Tina Turner is the Queen of Rock 'n' Roll, a musical icon celebrating her 60th year in the industry.
+"Brought to you by Penguin.
+The audiobook edition of Tina Turner: My Love Story by Tina Turner, read by Heather Alicia Simms with an introduction by the author.
+THE SUNDAY TIMES TOP 10 BESTSELLING AUTOBIOGRAPHY FROM THE QUEEN OF ROCK 'N' ROLL Love's got everything to do with it.
+Tina Turner was the Queen of Rock 'n' Roll.
 In this dramatic autobiography, she tells the story of a truly remarkable life in the spotlight.
 From her early years picking cotton in Nutbush, Tennessee to her rise to fame alongside Ike Turner, and finally to her phenomenal success in the 1980s and beyond, Tina candidly examines her personal history, from her darkest hours to her happiest moments and everything in between.
 In her honest and heart-felt voice, Tina reveals: · How (love) and a kidney transplant saved her life - and how her new husband made an incredible personal sacrifice · How she has coped with the tragic suicide of her son · How ex-husband Ike Turner forced her to go to a brothel on their wedding night... and why she tried to kill herself because of Ike's mistresses · The Cinderella moment when David Bowie made Tina a star ... · ...and the day Mick Jagger ripped her skirt off!
-AND MUCH MORE Brimming with her trademark blend of strength, energy, heart and soul, My Love Story is a gripping, surprising memoir, as memorable and entertaining as any of her greatest hits.
-'The book is written with a warm heart and a generous spirit...
+AND MUCH MORE Brimming with her trademark blend of strength, energy, heart and soul, My Love Story is a gripping, surprising memoir, as memorable and entertaining as any of her greatest hits. ***The full, dramatic story of one of the most remarkable women in music history, whose legacy will never be forgotten*** 'Astonishing, soul-baring - the must-read memoir by rock's greatest survivor' DAILY MAIL 'Unbearably poignant' THE TIMES, Book of the Week 'The book is written with a warm heart and a generous spirit...
 It is a thoughtful, moving reflection on a life of spectacular achievement' DAILY EXPRESS 'Turner comes across as courageous, optimistic, big-hearted and generous' SUNDAY TIMES 'Fascinating, dramatic, surprising' OK!
-MAGAZINE
+MAGAZINE 'An honest, thoughtful and touching reflection on a full and fulfilling life' SUNDAY EXPRESS © Tina Turner 2018 (P) Penguin Audio 2018"

 Tina Turner (Author), Heather Alicia Simms, Tina Turner (Narrator)